nilearn/nilearn/doc/decoding/decoding_intro.rst

 Visualizing the decoder's weights
 ---------------------------------

-When it's fitted, the `Decoder` object retains the coefficients of best models for each class in decoder.coef_.
+When it's fitted, the :class:`nilearn.decoding.Decoder` object retains the coefficients of best models for each class in decoder.coef_.
 To plot the map of weights that are discriminative from "face" against other classes you can directly access it through :